Tips for Baking at High Altitude

 What should you really do?

 I will always recommend a pie recipe that is developed at high altitude, like any of my Pies & Tart recipes (be sure to check the Notes for high altitude adjustments).
-Always use an aluminum or cast iron pie pan like the USA Pan Pie Pan or Lodge Pie Pan.
-And par bake pie crust if you don’t have an aluminum or cast iron pie pan.
+Always use an aluminum, cast iron, or stainless steel pie pan.
+Avoid glass and ceramic!

-Make sure your crust comes together like you know it should (if using a recipe you are familiar with).
+First, make sure your crust comes together like you know it should (if using a recipe you are familiar with).
 If you’re not familiar with a pie crust recipe, then use a high altitude specific one, like my All Butter Pie Crust!
-Bake in a USA Pan Pie Pan or Lodge Pie Pan, or par bake crusts.
+Bake in a cast iron, aluminum, or stainless steel pie pan, or par bake crusts.
 And make sure you bake your pies for a little bit less time to prevent burning.
 For most pies, it’s going to be a 15 to 30 minute window, so start there and check how the crust is looking.

 Tips for Baking Brownies at High Altitude